openvinotoolkit/open_model_zoo/demos/single_human_pose_estimation_demo/python/README.md

 ## How It Works

-On the start-up, the application reads command line parameters and loads detection person model and single human pose estimation model.
+On startup, the application reads command line parameters and loads detection person model and single human pose estimation model.
 Upon getting a frame from the OpenCV VideoCapture, the demo executes top-down pipeline for this frame and displays the results.

 ## Preparing to Run